Sharealikelicence/sd-test-random/README.md

 # sD Test

 Monorepo for random number generating MQTT test.
+This is a solution to the ST-FullStack problem.

 ## Notes/Assumptions